AI-in-Hand/platform/README.md

 ## Backend

-The backend of the AI in Hand Platform is built using FastAPI and provides various functionalities, including managing agencies, agents, skills, sessions, and user secrets.
+The backend of the AI in Hand Platform is built using FastAPI and provides various functionalities, including managing agencies, agents, skills, sessions, and user variables.
 It integrates with Google Firestore database for persistence of agency configurations.

 For detailed information on the backend, including project structure, API documentation, custom skills,